-- a) Role of the Chair: Recognizing the Chair's managerial responsibilities, it is the Department's expectation that s/he shall seek the advice and consent of the Department faculty and strive to reach decisions by consensus. - b) All faculty (including instructors/lecturers and visiting faculty) are encouraged to vote on nonpersonnel matters. - c) Administrative staff members may be invited to participate in discussions by the Chair or a majority of the faculty. - d) On matters requiring a vote, no action shall be taken without a quorum participating.
+- a) Role of the Chair: Recognizing the Chair's managerial responsibilities, it is the Department's expectation that s/he shall seek the advice and consent of the Department faculty and strive to reach decisions by consensus. - b) All faculty (including instructors/lecturers and visiting faculty) are encouraged to vote on non-personnel matters. - c) Administrative staff members may be invited to participate in discussions by the Chair or a majority of the faculty. - d) On matters requiring a vote, no action shall be taken without a quorum participating.
 A quorum shall consist of a half plus one of the eligible voting members in the Department.
-All actions shall be based on the majority vote. - e) Bylaws may be amended at any regular or special faculty meeting as approved by the 2/3 vote of eligible voting members. - f) The Chair, or designee, will officially represent the Department in its relationships across the University and throughout the community. - g) All matters not covered by departmental bylaws will be governed by University or College bylaws.
+All actions shall be based on the majority vote. - e) Bylaws may be amended at any regular or special faculty meeting as approved by the 2/3 vote of eligible voting members. - f) The Chair, or designee, will officially represent the Department in its relationships across the University and throughout the community.